-7.6 Contraception status
+7.8 Contraception status

 Contraception status is assessed and documented at screening and infusion visits for a participant who is capable of becoming pregnant.
 Prior to enrollment and throughout the study, staff will ask participants to verbally confirm their use of adequate contraceptive methods.
 These participants should be reminded regularly of the importance of using contraception and should be referred to specific counseling, information, and advice as needed.
-(Specific contraception requirements are listed in the SSP).
+(See Appendix B for further detail.)
 This reminder should be documented in the participant's study record.